What’s New? Justice & Mercy’s Newsletter – July 2020

 2. Donate to Justice & Mercy as we continue this work.

-3. Pray for the inmates and for Justice & Mercy.
+3. Pray for all incarcerated individuals and for the work of Justice & Mercy.

 ‘Let’s be Stone-Catchers’